Diabatic Representation of Exotic Hadrons in the Dynamical Diquark Model: Results

 Again, these values are not unique, but rather serve as proof of principle for the approach.
 The diquark mass is then the only remaining free parameter, with its value taken as reported in Ref.~\cite{Giron:2021sla}:

 One may then numerically solve Eq.~(\ref{eq:MatrixEqn}) as a coupled set of equations.
 We follow the procedure described in Sec.~IV.F of Ref.~\cite{Bruschini:2020voj}, solving for the lowest bound states.
 The resulting eigenvalues and their corresponding state mixtures are collected in Table~\ref{tab:ccqq}.
-Note the omission of a $J^{PC}=1^{+-}$ entry in Table~\ref{tab:ccqq} as compared with Eqs.~(\ref{eq:Swavediquark}) or (\ref{eq:SwaveQQ}); while the diabatic formalism allows for the formation of $C \! = \! -1$ eigenstates, the di-hadron thresholds alone provide no mechanism to lift the degeneracy with the $1^{++}$ eigenstate.\footnote{In the full dynamical diquark model, this degeneracy is lifted by operators that couple to individual diquark spins~\cite{Giron:2019cfc, Giron:2020qpb}.} Notably, we find that the $1^{++}$ eigenstate, which we associate with $X(3872)$, consists primarily of $D \bar D^*$ content, consistent with expectations given its proximity to that threshold.
+Note the omission of a $J^{PC}=1^{+-}$ entry in Table~\ref{tab:ccqq} as compared with Eqs.~(\ref{eq:Swavediquark}) or (\ref{eq:SwaveQQ}); while the diabatic formalism allows for the formation of $C \! = \! -1$ eigenstates, the di-hadron thresholds alone provide no mechanism to lift the degeneracy with the $1^{++}$ eigenstate.\footnote{In the full dynamical diquark model, this degeneracy is lifted by operators that couple to individual diquark spins~\cite{Giron:2019cfc, Giron:2020qpb}.} Notably, we find that the $1^{++}$ eigenstate, which we associate with $X(3872)$, consists primarily of $D \bar D^*$ content (an idea known for quite some time, {\it e.g.}, Refs.~\cite{Suzuki:2005ha,Hosaka:2016pey,Yamaguchi:2019vea}), consistent with expectations given its proximity to that threshold.
 In contrast, we find that the other eigenstates ($0^{++}$ and $2^{++}$) are primarily of $\de \bde$ content.

-Using the results of this formalism, it is also straightforward to calculate certain transition rates, which of course provide numerous predictions for comparison with experimental results.
+Using the results of this formalism, it is also possible to calculate certain transition rates, which of course provide numerous predictions for comparison with experimental results.
+Broadly accepted techniques for calculating the decays of $\de\bde$ to $Q\bar Q$ states do not yet exist in the literature, but until such methods are robustly developed, we can at least perform exploratory studies using analogues of known expressions.
 Here, we focus specifically on the radiative transition of the $J^{PC}=1^{++}$ eigenstate to $J/\psi$ and $\psi(2S)$.
 For E1 and M1 transitions of states within the dynamical diquark model, substantial work has already been performed in Ref.~\cite{Gens:2021wyf}.
 There, a standard equation for E1 partial widths for the process $i \! \to \! \gamma f$ is adapted to the case of exotic-to-exotic transitions, and it may be recast for the present case as \begin{widetext}

 \end{widetext} where

 In this expression, $\alpha$ is the QED fine-structure constant, $E_{\gamma}$ is the photon energy (measured in the rest frame of the decaying exotic initial state $Q\bar Q q \bar q$ of mass $M_i^{Q\bar Q q \bar q}$, in which the conventional quarkonium final state $Q\bar Q$ recoils with energy $E_f^{Q\bar Q}$), and $Q_{\de} \! = \!
 Q_Q \! + Q_q$ is the diquark charge in units of proton charge (meaning that the diquark is treated as a single quasiparticle coupling to the photon).
 Furthermore, $s^{(\prime)}_{Q\bar Q}$ denotes the total heavy-quark spin eigenvalue for the initial (final) state, $n^{(\prime)}$ indicates the principal quantum number for the initial (final) state, $J_{q\bar q}$ ($L^\prime$) represents the total angular momentum carried by the light d.o.f.\ in the initial (final) state, and $J$ ($J^\prime$) is the total angular momentum eigenvalue of the initial (final) state, respectively.